Hey, you! Not to excite you more, but you are heading to the most honest (and beautiful as per me) province in the Philippines.

 DAY 4 (FREE DAY)

 7 am – Fountain of Youth

-Also known as the Rakuh-a-idi Spring, fountain of youth is a man made springwith the view of a rock formation and Pacific ocean in Uyugan Batanes.
-This place is usually famous to the young people because the trek leading here is a little hard for the seniors.
+Also known as the Rakuh-a-idi Spring, a fountain of youth is a human-made spring with the view of a rock formation and Pacific ocean in Uyugan Batanes.
+This place is usually famous for young people because the trek leading here is a little hard for the seniors.

 10:30 AM – Diura Fishing Village